The Best of Japan

 Day 2: Arrival in Tokyo

-On our arrival, we transfer to our hotel, the excellent four-star superior New Otani, for three nights with breakfast.
+On your arrival, transfer to your hotel, the excellent four-star superior New Otani, for three nights with breakfast.
 Perfectly located in the heart of Tokyo, close to the Japanese parliament, the nearest metro stop is just a couple of minutes’ walk allowing you explore at ease (all station names are given in English).

 Day 3: Tokyo

-This morning we commence the exploration of Japan’s capital and largest city.
+In the morning you'll commence the exploration of Japan’s capital and largest city.
 At first glance, Tokyo might seem similar to other great Asian cities like Singapore or Shanghai, with its gleaming glass skyscrapers and busy, fashionable shops.
 But you’ll soon begin to notice some of the many fascinating differences – like the spotlessly clean and surprisingly quiet streets.
 There’s no beeping of horns here, that would be far too impolite!

 Day 4: Tokyo

-This morning we visit Tokyo’s Asakusa district.
+In the morning we visit Tokyo’s Asakusa district.
 Full of traditional small houses and shops, it’s a unique insight into the Tokyo of a hundred years ago.
-We will then transfer by boat down the Sumida River to Ginza, widely recognised as one of the world’s most luxurious shopping destinations.
+You will then transfer by boat down the Sumida River to Ginza, widely recognised as one of the world’s most luxurious shopping destinations.
 It’s brimming with ultra-modern department stores, boutiques, restaurants and coffee houses.

 Your afternoon is free to shop, explore, or perhaps indulge in some fascinating people-watching.
 Another option is to head to the Tokyo National Museum, just a few stops on the metro.
 Here you’ll find the world’s largest collection of Japanese art, with pottery, painting and prints, textiles, fashion and oriental antiquities.